-So you are searching for the best laptop for the new AutoCAD 2017?
+So you are searching for the best laptop for the new AutoCAD 2018 (or 2019, as Autodesk apparently lives in the future)?
 Well, be prepared to spend extra cash on the laptop as AutoCAD demands a lot of performance.

 Best laptop for AutoCAD LT